Are you looking for for a guide to Koko Crater Botanical Garden? This guide from a Hawaii local has everything you need to know!

-Nestled within the famed Koko Crater lies the Koko Crater Botanical Garden.
+Nestled within Hawaii’s famed Koko Crater lies the Koko Crater Botanical Garden.
 Most people – locals included – have no clue that this hidden gem of nature lies just under their noses!
 Find out everything you need to know about visiting this stunning botanical garden on Oahu.

 Where Is Koko Crater Botanical Garden?